A Solution to Pipeline Industry Paralysis

 Meanwhile the “anti's”—anti-oil, anti-pipeline, anti-property rights, anti-free enterprise, anti-landowner—continue to claim they are all about protecting the environment.
 But theirs is a classic Chicken Little approach, announcing that “the sky is falling” and therefore everything must suddenly be stopped instead of seeking solutions.
 It’s a glass half empty perspective rather than an optimistic glass half full.

-From the founding days of the landowner movement when Peter and Jean Lewington along with Stu and Jocelyn O’Neil mortgaged their farms to hold to account the pipeline company that had ruined the soil on their property,* the objective has always been to have pipelines constructed in a way that respects the environment, safety and property rights of the landowners who live and work over the pipelines “24/7/365.”
+From the founding days of the landowner movement -- when Peter and Jean Lewington along with Stu and Jocelyn O’Neil mortgaged their farms to hold to account the pipeline company that had ruined the soil on their property* -- the objective has always been to have pipelines built in a way that respects the environment, safety and property rights of the landowners who live and work over the pipelines “24/7/365.”

 The nationalization of Trans Mountain turned 2018 into a terrifying year for energy transport.
 And 2019 could be scarier yet for pipeline landowners with a new Crown corporation as a tenant on their land and the birth of the new CER looming on the horizon.
 As we have been for nearly a quarter century, CAEPLA will be there, backing landowners and looking for solutions.
 We hope you’ll join us.

 *(see the article “The Book That Inspired the Creation of CAEPLA,” in Pipeline Observer Summer 2016 issue)